 - Wear and tear of car parts such as tires

-- The policy won’t offer any cover for the damages incurred from using the vehicle outside the geographical location of the country
+- The policy won’t cover the damages suffered as a result of using the vehicle outside the geographical location of the country

-- No protection will be provided if the person is driving without a license
+- The insurance won’t give coverage if the person is driving without a license

 - No cover will be offered if the driver was under the influence of alcohol or drugs

 - Damage incurred to the vehicle during a war or nuclear attack